-The Crusades were a series of military campaigns that took place between the 11th and 13th centuries, most famously against the Muslims, or Saracens, to reconquer the Holy Land (modern-day Lebanon and Israel, more or less), but it also included other conflicts, such as the campaigns against the Moors in Spain as well as pagans in the Baltics, and the Albigensian heretics.
-The word Crusade is a coinage from a later era.
-During the era, the expeditions were described as iter or peregrenatio which means pilgrimage.
+The Crusades were a series of military campaigns that took place between the 11th and 13th centuries, most famously against the Muslims, or Saracens, to reconquer the Holy Land (modern-day Lebanon, Israel and a part of Syria, more or less), but it also included other conflicts, such as the campaigns against the Moors in Spain as well as pagans in the Baltics, and the Albigensian heretics.
+The word "Crusade" is a coinage from a later era.
+During the era, the expeditions were described as iter or peregrenatio which means "pilgrimage".
 The warriors going to the Holy Land saw their duty as essentially religious in nature, a holy quest to a holy place, defeating and crushing heathens and heretics, earning glory in earth and a place in heaven.
-The word Crusade comes from croisade which referred to the practice of stitching a cross on garments, a heraldic practice which metaphorically certainly fits the era.
-Arab historians of the medieval era simply called it "the Frankish Wars" while modern historians returning to the Crusades after their experience with colonialism and Arab nationalism, also call it Crusades (or "campaigns of the cross" or ḥamalāt ṣalībiyya with the word ṣalībiyyūn used to describe Crusaders and Westerners in general).
+The word "Crusade" comes from croisade which referred to the practice of stitching a cross on garments, a heraldic practice which metaphorically certainly fits the era.
+Arab historians of the medieval era simply called it "the Frankish Wars", while modern historians returning to the Crusades after their experience with colonialism and Arab nationalism, also call it Crusades (or "campaigns of the cross" or ḥamalāt ṣalībiyya with the word ṣalībiyyūn used to describe Crusaders and Westerners in general).

 The immediate cause was the petition from the Eastern Roman Emperor Alexios I to Pope Urban II.
 Alexios' request was a somewhat delayed response to the Battle of Manzikert in 1071 and to the ongoing campaigns of Norman lords based in southern Italy against Constantinople's holdings in the Balkans.
 Manzikert was symptomatic of the Byzantines' major problem to the East—- the arrival and rise of the Turks, who had upset the balance of power that had existed between the Empire and the Arabs for over 200 years.
 The Normans for their part were to the Byzantines emblematic of Catholic Christendom's small-mindedness and stupidity — attacking the only thing keeping the ascendant Turks from rampaging all over a completely unprepared Europe.
 The Emperor (or someone in his court) conceived an idea: Why not turn these bloodthirsty, land-hungry Normans (and their equally uncouth Catholic friends) against the Turks?
 Hence the letter to the Pope, who in turn considered all sorts of angles to convince the Normans—whom he also disliked, since the Normans had kidnapped his predecessor and were generally wreaking havoc in Italy as well — to fight the Turks.
 Eventually, the Pope got windnote of a Turkish provocation to all Christendom—the Turks had just (re)taken Jerusalem from the Fatimids, and being a more itchily pious lot than the Fatimids, they tended to treat Christian pilgrims to Jerusalem poorly (as opposed to the Fatimids, who were more like "as long as you keep the gold flowing, we don't care what you do").note This gave the Pope an idea: sell this war as a kind of armed pilgrimage, with the holy aim of "bringing the Cross to Jerusalem."
 After all, "Bring the Cross to Jerusalem" is a much better slogan than "Save the Greek Empire".

-Naturally, the movement extended to a much bigger and more complex set of conflicts.
+Naturally, the movement extended to a much bigger and more complex set of conflicts and there would be several other crusades being called in the following centuries.
 Although religious fervor was certainly a big factor, the motives, progress, and effects of the various Crusades are deeper and more various than most people think, so perhaps you are better off reading The Other Wiki (among other places) if you want to know more.
 Nevertheless, here is an overview of the more important crusades―the first through the fifth, which had the approval and blessing of the then reigning Popes, to get you started.

 - The Third Crusade: Also known as the Crusade of the Three Kings.
 After the Second Crusade had ended, Turkish emir Nur ad-Din, Zengi's son, took control of Damascus, unified Syria, and subjected Egypt to his rule.
 When Nur ad-Din died in 1174, his general in Egypt, the Kurd Salah ad-Din Yusuf ibn Ayyub, better known as Saladin, seized power and became his successor.
 Now commanding a unified Muslim front, Saladin defeated the King of Jerusalem's army in 1187 at the Battle of Hattin, conquered Acre, and headed towards Jerusalem itself; the city, not being able to stand against Saladin's army, surrendered after being put under siege.
 The fall of Jerusalem after it had been nearly a century in Christian hands caused widespread alarm across Europe, and a new Crusade was called to retake her.
 King Richard I "The Lionheart" of England and King Philippe II "Augustus" of France suspended their war with each other and joined the crusade.
 Friederich I "Barbarossa" of the Holy Roman Empire also answered the call, but his crusade was cut short when he drowned in the River Saleph in Turkey on his way to Outremer; a tiny fraction of his army straggled on under the command of Leopold, Archduke of Austria.
 Philippe and Richard arrived in Acre in 1190 and 1191 respectively (Richard having paused along the way to be married and to conquer Cyprus) and recaptured the city.
 However, after a falling-out in the Crusader leadership (Richard had jilted Philippe's sister, threw Leopold's banner off the walls of Acre, and was supposedly complicit in the assassination of the King of Jerusalem), Philippe and Leopold left the Holy Land, while Richard carried on the campaign, defeating Saladin again at Arsuf and Jaffa.
 However, it became apparent to Richard that he would not be able to hold Jerusalem with his remaining forces; moreover, Philippe, back in Europe, was already plotting against him with Richard's brother, John.
 Richard therefore reached an agreement with Saladin which allowed unarmed Christian pilgrims into the city, and afterwards pulled back his army and set forth to England.
 As ill-luck would have it, he was forced to make his way home through the domains of Leopold of Austria — where he was recognized, seized, and held ransom in the castle of Dürrenstein by Leopold and his overlord, Barbarossa's son, the Emperor Henry VI.

 - The Fourth Crusade: In 1199, Pope Innocent III initiated another crusade to save the remaining Christian territories in the Holy Land through Egypt.
 After the failure of the Third Crusade, his call was largely ignored by the most powerful monarchs of the time, who were preoccupied in their own conflicts with each other.
 Nonetheless, those crusaders who heeded his call assembled in Venice, which had offered ships to transport them.
 However, the Venetians refused to transport the soldiers until the latter had paid in full, as the Venetians had devoted great expenses to preparing the expedition.
 The famous blind Doge of Venice, Enrico Dandolo, perceived an opportunity to use the crusaders to crush the city of Zara, which had rebelled against Venice.
 The papal legate reluctantly authorized this, deeming it necessary to prevent the failure of the Crusade, but when Pope Innocent found out, he was alarmed and forbade the attack against fellow Christians under threat of excommunication; it nonetheless duly took place anyway.
 To make matters worse, one of the crusade leaders, Boniface of Montferrat, had left Venice earlier to meet with the son of the recently deposed Byzantine emperor Isaakios II Angelos, Alexios IV Angelos, who offered money, ships, and men to help the crusaders — if Boniface and his men would in turn sail to Byzantium and topple the reigning emperor Alexios III Angelos (brother and usurper of Isaakios II, and thusly the uncle of Alexios IV).
-This unsavory bargain ended in the infamous sacking of Constantinople in 1204 after Alexious IV couldn't come up with the money he'd been promised (and to be fair, he did try) and division of the Byzantine Empire, marking the definitive point where the Crusades lost their original intent and making the schism between western and eastern Christianity all but absolute.
+This unsavory bargain ended in the infamous sacking of Constantinople in 1204 after Alexious IV was overthrown and murdered (and to be fair, he did try to uphold his end of the bargain) and division of the Byzantine Empire, marking the definitive point where the Crusades lost their original intent and making the schism between western and eastern Christianity all but absolute.
 Following crusades would be largely engineered by monarchs more for political than religious motivations; by the end of it almost none of the Fourth Crusade reached the Holy Land and the Pope excommunicated everyone who participated in it.

 - The Fifth Crusade: Sometimes divided into two different crusades, this began in 1217, when crusader forces from Austria and Hungary joined with John I of Jerusalem.
 Their remarkable early success was reversed when their foolhardy attempt to capture Cairo in July of 1221 failed, resulting in an eight-year truce with the Egyptians.